 The SSI has signed a Scientific Cooperation Agreement to strengthen the cooperation with two Institutes of Eurac Research in particular: the Institute for Minority Rights and the Institute for Comparative Federalism.
 Its aim is to develop joint research projects and promote shared initiatives relating to dissemination of the study of global phenomena.
 It benefits from the union between the specialized approach and applied research with which Eurac Research focuses on federalism and regionalism studies, and the interdisciplinary approach to international studies taken by the School of International Studies.

-- First SIS-EURAC Research Annual Lecture on Federalism (9 October 2017): Asanga Welikala - University of Edinburg, Francesco Palermo - EURAC Research "Post-Brexit Developments from the perspective of the UK's internal territorial arrangements"
+- 1st SIS-EURAC Annual Lecture on Federalism (9 October 2017): Asanga Welikala - University of Edinburg, Francesco Palermo - EURAC Research "Post-Brexit Developments from the perspective of the UK's internal territorial arrangements"

 The FBK Foundation was created in 2007 and operates as successor to the Istituto Trentino di Cultura, brainchild of Bruno Kessler, forward thinking local politician and founder of the University of Trento.